Flooding Remains a Concern

+FLASH FLOOD WATCH FOR WYOMING AND MCDOWELL COUNTIES UNTIL 2AM TOMORROW AND A FLASH FLOOD WATCH FOR TAZEWELL COUNTY UNTIL MIDNIGHT TONIGHT.

-A FLASH FLOOD WARNING IS IN EFFECT FOR SOUTHWESTERN TAZEWELL COUNTY UNTIL 7:45 PM.
+AN AREAL FLOOD ADVISORY IS IN EFFECT FOR TAZEWELL COUNTY UNTIL 7:45 PM AND MERCER AND SUMMERS COUNTY UNTIL 8 PM THIS EVENING.

-A flood advisory is in effect for portions of Mercer and Monroe counties until 6:15 PM.
-Minor flooding is expected as heavy rain continues to move through.

-A flood advisory remains in effect for Tazewell county until 5:45 PM.
-Minor flooding is also expected in spots near and around Tazewell.
+Tonight will bring additional showers and thunderstorms.
+We will have to continue to watch the flooding threat as we move through the evening.
+We will also see a bit of fog develop after dark and it will linger into our Saturday morning.
+Temperatures tonight fall into the mid 60s.

+The flood risk for tonight remains at a medium.
+With watches in place, additional heavy rainfall could lead to flooding issues along small streams and creeks as well as low-laying and poor drainage areas.

 Remember that severe weather season is now in full swing.
 Be sure you have two ways to receive alerts and warnings!
 NOAA Weather Radio is something we always recommend, and it makes a great gift too.